kidongYun/sheetshow.sheet/README.md

 - implements DefaultBarElParser
 - troubleshoot infinity call of sheet detail
 - troubleshoot DefaultBarElParser
+- concern about transaction processing
+- configure redis for test environment

 ## TODO
 - someday change qclass as a normal class type not querydsl class type. it makes the dependency with querydsl